-Potential stem cells donor is referred by DKMS Foundation to Damian Medical Centre to carry out detailed medical tests and final qualification for stem cells donation.
-If a donor is ultimately qualified by Damian Medical Centre doctors, a procedure of taking the cells is performed by one of the methods:
+Potential stem cells donor is referred by DKMS Foundation to Damiana Medical Centre to carry out detailed medical tests and final qualification for stem cells donation.
+If a donor is ultimately qualified by Damiana Medical Centre doctors, a procedure of taking the cells is performed by one of the methods:

 Peripheral stem cells collection